alexishessler/API_REST/README.md

 ## How to use
 **Instructions to launch and test the project:**

-Assuming that you have NodeJS installed on your computer
+Assuming that you have Git & NodeJS installed on your computer

 ```
 git clone https://github.com/alexishessler/API_REST.git